-Case of Property Insurance
+Case of Property Insurance Policy

 The insurance company appointed a claim adjuster to review the claim which, after the site visits, collecting necessary evidence, and consulting the experts finalized the amount of a claim at Rs.
 25,00,000 should be paid to the Shah’s.
 That is approximately 85% of the total rebuilding cost.